maljun/Asteroid.io/README.md

 Asteroid.io
 ===========

-My playground for learning some js and other browser stuff.
+My playground for learning some js, node and browser stuff.